gobeyondidentity/customer-docs/versioned_docs/version-v0/contribute/contribute.md

 [get-started]: ./get-started.md

-Thank you for taking an interest in contributing to the Beyond Identity Developer Documentation.
+Thank you for taking an interest in contributing to the Beyond Identity Secure Workforce Documentation.

 We've built the documentation with [Docusaurus](https://docusaurus.io) and you can find the source code our [customer-docs GitHub repo][repo].